-take a baby away from her same-sex foster parents and place her in a home with heterosexual parents saying the child would be better off.
+A Utah judge who initially decided to take a baby away from her same-sex foster parents and place her in a home with heterosexual parents has changed his mind, after widespread criticism.

 He amended his first ruling, crossing out the line in the order that read, “The Court orders the Division to place the child with a duly married, heterosexual foster-adoptive couple within one week.”

 Johansen, in his amended order, struck the sentence about the best interest of children and scratched out “belief” and replaced it with “concern.”

 “The judge is clearly reacting to adverse publicity and critical comments regarding his controversial previous ruling,” said CNN legal analyst Paul Callan after reviewing the court documents.